hpcoloma/project-portfolio-2/README.md

     - Desktop
        ![Lighthouse Desktop Test Results](assets/images/lighthousetestingDesktop.PNG)
 - **Other Testing**
+    - Calculation Test - I compare results of my calculate pay to the result of this calculator online to check the accuracy of my calculator.
+[Link Here](https://salaryaftertax.com/ie/salary-calculator)
     - No Javascript Page - display of noscript message by disabling JavaScript in browser options.

         ![No Javascript](assets/images/nojspage.PNG)